Kyagara/hagelslag/README.md

 Each thread will retrieve an amount of `Task`s from the `Queue` inside the thread pool, removing them from the queue, and process these tasks.

-The thread will block, and for each task inside of it, try to `connect` to the IP address, if it succeeds it will then try to send a `GET` to the IP address.
-If a `GET` is successful the IP address will be added to the `get` table in the sqlite database, if not, it will be added to the `connection` table.
+A thread will block and for each task inside of it, try to `connect` to the address.
+If the connection succeeds it will then try to send a `GET` to that address.
+If a `GET` is successful the address will be added to the `get` table in the sqlite database, if not, it will be added to the `connection` table.

 The IP address will be converted to an integer before being added to the database.